Source for population of Scotland:

 Data is published on this website (http://www.gro-scotland.gov.uk/) and are also available from SNS (www.sns.gov.uk) and summarised in the High Level Summary: http://www.gro-scotland.gov.uk/statistics/at-a-glance/high-level-summary-of-statistics-trends/index.html

-Estimates are usually published annually in April of the following year so mid-2010 estimates were published in April 2011 and mid-2017 estimates should be published in April 2018.
+Estimates are usually published annually in April of the following year so mid-2013 estimates will be pubilshed in April 2014 and mid-2017 estimates should be published in April 2018.